-This is why I highly recommend that you opt to self host through a hosting company like Bluehost.
+This is why I highly recommend that you opt to self host through a hosting company like Siteground.
 Doing this allows you to truly own your domain name.

 This is perfect for bloggers who want to create a business and make money from their blog.
 You also will have access to many more customizable features that free platforms simply can't offer.

 (Here's a slightly confusing difference to keep in mind when you sign up with WordPress-

 WordPress.com is a free platform, whereas WordPress.org is their self hosted platform.
 I purchased hosting through Siteground that connects to WordPress.org.

 Trust me, it's not as complicated as it sounds when you are setting it up!)

 Step-by-Step Instructions for How to Start A Blog